Sistren Theatre Collective: Founding and activism

 The Collective was founded in Kingston in 1977.
 The group was formed out of a Jamaican government programme to help impoverished populations improve their job skills.
 Assisted by playwright and actor Honor Ford-Smith, the Collective performed their first play, Downpression Get a Blow, for a 1977 national worker's festival.
 The play was about conditions in a women's garment factory and the struggle to unionize against management opposition.
 Downpression Get a Blow established the Sistren Theatre Collective's focus on women's and labour issues.

 The term Sistren was chosen as a name for the group because it means "sisters" or "sisterhood", and is particularly associated with Jamaica's rasta culture.

 Ford-Smith served as the Collective's first artistic director, but other founding members include: Vivette Lewis, Cerene Stephenson, Lana Finikin, Pauline Crawford, Beverley Hanson, Jasmine Smith, Lorna Burrell Haslam, Beverley Elliot, Jerline Todd, Lillian Foster, May Thompson, Rebecca Knowles, and Barbara Gayles.
 Most of these founding members were working-class single mothers.

 Through the 1980s and 1990s, the Collective developed over a dozen plays and toured throughout the Caribbean, the U.S., and Europe.
+In 1985, Sistren members, directed the documentary Sweet Sugar Rage.
+In the film, the troupe uses their methods of theatre and improvisation to present the exploitation of women’s labor in Jamaica’s sugar cane fields.
 They also ran workshops and programmes to promote awareness of women's issues and the arts.

 Today, the Collective runs education programmes promoting education on women's and gender issues, grassroots activism and art, building regional networks, and campaigning for social change.
 Sistren serves adults, youth, and children in communities across Jamaica and the Caribbean.

 In promoting their social and economic justice initiatives, the Collective has worked with the Ministry of Health, UNICEF local office, Christian Aid, Global Fund, Global Board of Ministries, and United Church of Canada.
 From 1996 to the present they have run a Gender Justice-HIV/AIDS programme in both rural and urban communities.
 Other causes include family therapy, a Male Leadership Development programme, and a youth-centred Forum on Gang Violence.